tikkikkit21/LinkedInLearning/Misc/MongoDB/README.md

     - Each database has 1+ collections
     - Each collection has 1+ documents
 - We use the `use` command to switch between databases (ex: `use users`)
-- To create a new document, can do something like this
+- To create a new document, can do something like this:
     ```js
     db.authors.insertOne({name: 'Tikki Cui'})
     ```